(15th February – 19 miles)

 By early afternoon, I had my first peek of the sugar-dusted Lakeland fells – which I’d be climbing within a couple of days.
 With the DW almost complete, I was pleased that I had given myself a further four days to cross the Fells to Keswick.

-The afternoon was a long one, with the maps in my book teasing me: my progress across the maps seemed interminably slow.
+The afternoon was a long one, with the maps in my book teasing me: my progress across the pages seemed interminably slow.

 I began to regret my decision to over-night in Staveley and not Burneside; a decision that added three and a quarter miles to my day.

-With my nose deep in the guidebook (cross this stile, aim for that gate, follow the hedge, cross a bridge, aim for … cross …. follow ….) the afternoon was fairly uneventful except for a buzzard exploding off a gate post six feet from me.
-It was away through the trees before I could think to raise my camera.
+With my nose deep in the guidebook (cross this stile, aim for that gate, follow the hedge, cross a bridge, aim for … cross …. follow ….) the afternoon was fairly uneventful except for a buzzard exploding off a gate post six feet away.
+It was gone through the trees before I could even think to raise my camera.